jbshirk/jbshirk.github.io/aboutme.md

 ### my history

-My carreer started as a Russian language translator in military intelligence.
+My carreer started as a Russian linguist in military intelligence.
 I'd tell you the rest, but you know what happens to people who know too much.